gouv-nc-data/guide-datagouvnc/content/en/_index.md

 - **Features:** Learn how to search and utilize datasets available on the platform.
 - **Contribute:** Find out how to publish your own datasets and best practices to follow.
 - **API and Integrations:** Discover how to access data via APIs and integrate them into your applications.
-- **Reuses:** Explore real-world examples of projects built with data from data.gouv.fr.
+- **Reuses:** Explore real-world examples of projects built with data from data.gouv.nc.
 - **Licenses and Rights:** Understand dataset licenses and your rights when using the data.
 - **Support:** Get answers to frequently asked questions or contact our team for help.